 Not to mention musician Grimes sold her digital art for a total of $6m through auctions.

-NFTs are booming right now, so there is an opportunity for both individuals and businesses to profit from being early adopters.
+There is an opportunity for both individuals and businesses to profit from being early adopters.

 The top 5 platforms have already made over $500m in sales in 2021.